nygctech/hudson/docs/index.md

 ## Overview
-Hudson is a computational pipeline for spatial analysis of single cells in multiplexed images developed by Jagjit Singh, Kunal Pandit, and Rui Fu.
+Hudson is a computational pipeline for spatial analysis of single cells in multiplexed images developed by Jagjit Singh and Kunal Pandit.
 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for